jackos/rustnote-site/src/rustnote.md

 # Rust Note
-Personal notes as I learn Rust, cells also work as REPL.
+Personal notes as I learn Rust.
+Will later be converted to a REPL.